AgumaOgwal/call-center/README.md

 # call-center
-A simple Java EE Web Service that returns IMSI or Gen This is part of a project for a weekly internship with highschool students from Rainbow International School, Kampala.
+A simple Java EE Web Service that returns IMSI or Gen This project at Airtel Uganda is part of a short internship with students from Rainbow International School, Kampala.

 Steps:
 1. Download or Clone repository